-- 1. Place all the sources and patches in a directory that will be accessible from the chroot envronment such as /mnt/lfs/sources/.
+- 1. Place all the sources and patches in a directory that will be accessible from the chroot environment such as /mnt/lfs/sources/.
 Do not put sources in /mnt/lfs/tools/. - 2.
 Change to the sources directory. - 3.
 For each package: - a.
-Using the tar program, extract the package to be built. - b.
+Using the tar program, extract the package to be built.
+In Chapter 5, ensure you are the lfs user when extracting the package. - b.
 Change to the directory created when the package was extracted. - c.
 Follow the book's instructions for building the package. - d.
 Change back to the sources directory. - e.
-Delete the extracted source directory and any <package>-build directories that were created in the build process.
+Delete the extracted source directory and any <package>-build directories that were created in the build process unless instructed otherwise.

 5.4.
-Binutils-2.20.1 - Pass 1
+Binutils-2.21.1a - Pass 1